 - Some of the convenience of mail-order braces

 - To pay a mid-range price

 If you are interested in looking around some more before you make your decision, another brand we recommend is Candid.
-Candid offers the option of 100% remote treatment, but they also have Candid Studios where you can go to get 3D scans taken of your teeth if you aren't comfortable taking your own impressions at home.
 They also work exclusively with orthodontists to plan and supervise your treatment and use AI technology to ensure faster more accurate results.
-You can read more about Candid and customer reviews here.
+You can find out more by reading Candid reviews here.